 - Find the payment method you want to delete and tap the Remove button.
 This should remove the card from your account.

-How to redeem a Google Play gift card:
+How to redeem a Google Play Store gift card

-- Tap the 3-line menu as usual and enter the Settings.
+- Tap the profile picture button as usual and enter the Settings.

 - The Never option makes it so you never have to enter a password to buy content from the Play Store.
 It’s the least secure option.